sysgears/apollo-universal-starter-kit/README.md

 * Internationalization with [i18next]

+* [Apollo Persisted queries] support.
+Saving bandwidth between the client and server by only sending a query ID or hash instead of an entire GraphQL query.

 ## Project Structure

 The project structure presented in this boilerplate is **fractal**, where functionality is grouped primarily by feature